Mon1-innovation/MAICA_ChatSubmod/README_EN.md

 ## Usage

 1. Use the latest version of MAS.
 2. Download latest verion of Blessland at [Release](https://github.com/Mon1-innovation/MAICA_ChatSubmod/releases).
 3. Quit the game, unzip and copy-paste the folders into `DDLC`/`MAS_CN001***/Monika After Story` folder, which is where `DDLC.exe`/`MAS.exe` lies in.
+  > Do not unzip directly into Submods!
+You must merge it into the game's base path.
 4. Optionally install [Paste](https://github.com/Legendkiller21/MAS-Submods-Paste) to allow in-game copy-pasting and [Submod Updater Plugin](https://github.com/Booplicate/MAS-Submods-SubmodUpdaterPlugin) to update submods in game, to improve using experience.

 # Tips